Republicof1/TweetClip/README.md

 It can handle very large data files (200,000+ tweets) - on average this will require at least 1GB working memory.\
 It can handle multiple data files per run - these must all use the same clipping mode and config file.

+# OS Support Status

+Mac: NO
+Linux: NO
+Windows: YES

 # Content Layout
 ROOT\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|- **runnable**\